 “We’re building a new generation of fairy castles and myths for the next generation to play with.”Houtermans, F.G., The Physical Principles of Geochronology, No. 151, p.
 242, 1966.

-Perhaps the hypothetical spa arguably has an exceptionally low likelihood that our assumptions would impacting our calculations to any large extent.
-However, what if we apply these same assumptions toward measurements presumed to take place of thousands, millions, or even billions of years?
+Perhaps the hypothetical spa arguably has an exceptionally low likelihood that our assumptions would be impacting our calculations to any large extent.
+However, what if we apply these same assumptions toward measurements presumed to take the place of thousands, millions, or even billions of years?
 Obviously, any single wrong assumption would become fatal to our conclusions.
 Obviously, the longer the duration to be measured, the greater opportunities emerge of both the unknown events and contaminating factors that impact calculations.
 Nature repeatedly witnesses both uniformitarian slow and steady changes and sudden violent catastrophes.
 Simply put, any presumed calculation of millions or billions of years cannot be relied upon.
-While our measurements and technologies maybe massively precise in the present, the unobservable past remains filled with unknowns which render calculations to be mere fantasy.
+While our measurements and technologies are maybe massively precise in the present, the unobservable past remains filled with unknowns that render calculations to be mere fantasy.

 Despite the weaknesses of assumptions, radiometric dating promises to precisely date rocks, fossils, and even the earth.
 As we shall discuss in a moment, there are many weaknesses specific to different dating techniques, but assumptions singlehandedly discredit all of them.
 The weakest points of radiometric dating are: (a) assumptions of starting conditions of the original concentration of atomic elements are based on estimates made by the researcher in the present; (b) assumptions of rate are presupposed to be at a constant decay rate based on observations made in the present.
 Recent experimentation has brought isotope decay rate constants under question 7; (c) assumptions of a closed system (which do not exist in nature)3; (d) the assumption that no contamination has impacted the sample; and (e) The assumption that no unexpected or “unknown” conditions have impacted calculations.
-Because this assumption is based on unknown conditions it cannot be known or accounted for by the researcher.
+Because this assumption is based on unknown conditions, it cannot be known or accounted for by the researcher.